Republican Party (United States): LGBT issues

 The Republican Party platform previously opposed the inclusion of gay people in the military and opposed adding sexual orientation to the list of protected classes since 1992.
 The Republican Party opposed the inclusion of sexual preference in anti-discrimination statutes from 1992 to 2004.
 The 2008 and 2012 Republican Party platform supported anti-discrimination statutes based on sex, race, age, religion, creed, disability, or national origin, but both platforms were silent on sexual orientation and gender identity.
 The 2016 platform was opposed to sex discrimination statutes that included the phrase "sexual orientation".
-The same 2016 platform rejected Obergefell v.
-Hodges, and was also used for the party's 2020 platform.
 In the early 2020s, numerous Republican-led states proposed or passed laws that have been described as anti-trans by critics, as well as laws limiting or banning public performances of drag shows, and teaching schoolchildren about LGBT topics.

-On November 6, 2021, RNC Chair Ronna McDaniel announced the creation of the "RNC Pride Coalition", in partnership with the Log Cabin Republicans, to promote outreach to LGBTQ voters.
-However, after the announcement, McDaniel apologized for not having communicated the announcement in advance and emphasized that the new outreach program did not alter the 2016 GOP Platform.

-As of 2023, a majority of Republican voters support same-sex marriage.
-According to FiveThirtyEight, as of 2022, Republican voters are consistently more open to same-sex marriage than their representatives.
-The party platform approved at the 2024 Republican National Convention no longer states that marriage should be between "one man and one woman", though it did oppose the inclusion of transgender women in women's sports and teaching about LGBT topics in schools.
-According to a 2023 YouGov poll, Republicans are slightly more likely to oppose intersex medical alterations than Democrats.

-In November 2024, Trump nominated Scott Bessent for United States Secretary of the Treasury.
-He is the second openly gay man to serve in the Cabinet of the United States (after Pete Buttigieg) and the fourth openly gay man to serve in a cabinet-level office (after Demetrios Marantis, Richard Grenell and Buttigieg).
-As the secretary of the treasury is fifth in the United States presidential line of succession, he is the highest-ranking openly LGBT person in American history.
+The 2024 party platform removes all mention of same-sex marriage saying instead "Republicans will promote a Culture that values the Sanctity of Marriage."
+However, the platform does explicitly declare opposition to topics relating to gender identity being taught in public schools, opposition to transgender women participating in women's sports, and opposition to federal funding for gender-affirming surgery.